cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 * zed-dinosaur.json is where new zombified dinos go. copy-from can be very helpful here.

 # DDA and BN
 As much as possible, there should be content and feature parity between both (all?)
 Cataclysm variants for the best player experience and easiest mod maintenance.
-As of October 2020 the only code differences between the two for DinoMod is DDA supports bullet armor and not the BLEEDS flag while BN supports BLEEDS and not bullet armor.
+As of October 2020 the known code differences between the two for DinoMod is DDA supports bullet armor and biosignature and zombify_into and not the BLEEDS flag while BN supports BLEEDS and not bullet armor, biosignature, or zombify_into.
+These only hit the monster folder.